For more information on the Oratorical program visit

 SELECTION OF CONTESTANTS AND DATES:

-1. Each public high school, private school, charter school, home schooled, with grades 9 thru 12 that is sponsored by their local American Legion Post, is allowed to advance 1 contestant to the district level.
-Local contests must begin after November 2, 2013, and must be completed by December 20, 2013.
+1. Each public high school, private school, charter school, and home schooled, with grades 9 thru 12 that is sponsored by their local American Legion Post, is allowed to advance 1 contestant to the district level.
+Local contests must begin after November 1, 2014, and must be completed by December 26, 2014.
 Contests should be conducted using National rules.
-Winners are to be certified by the local American Legion Americanism Chairman or Post Commander, who will then notify the District Americanism Chairman, and Department of the local winner.
+Winners are to be certified by the local American Legion Oratorical Chair or Post Commander, who will then notify the District Oratorical Chair, and Department of the local winner.

-2. District Contests shall be held on or after December 21, 2013, but not later than January 24, 2014 at such place as may be directed by the District Chairman, and the winner certified to the Division Americanism Chairman.
+2. District Contests shall be held on or after December 27, 2014, but not later than January 23, 2015 at such place as may be directed by the District Chair, and the winner certified to the Division Oratorical Chair by the District Oratorical chair or District Commander.
 Contests should be conducted using National rules.

-3. Division Contests shall be held on or after January 25, 2014, but not later than February 10, 2014, at such place as may be directed by the Division Chairman, and the winner certified by each Division Chairman to Department Headquarters, P.O.
+3. Division Contests shall be held on or after January 24, 2015, but not later than February 8, 2015, at such place as may be directed by the Division Chair, and the winner certified by each Division Oratorical Chair or Division Commander to Department Headquarters, P.O.
 Box 140527, Austin TX 78714.
 Should the winner decline to participate in the Department Finals for any reason, the first runner-up should then be certified as the participant by the Division Chairman.
 Contests should be conducted using National rules.

-4. The American Legion, Department of Texas, Oratorical Program Finals, will be held Monday, February 17, 2014 (February 24 ALTERNATE), at Blinn College Student Center Auditorium in Brenham, Texas.
+4. The American Legion, Department of Texas, Oratorical Program Finals, will be held Monday, February 16, 2015 (February 23 ALTERNATE) at The Denton County Courthouse in Denton, Texas.
 Contest will be conducted using National rules.
 Department Headquarters will certify the winner to the National Americanism Commission not later than March 10, 2014.
-The 2014 National Finals will be held in Indianapolis, Indiana, on April 4 – 6, 2014, contest will be held at the Wyndham Indianapolis West.
-Quarterfinal and semifinal contests are scheduled for Saturday, April 5, with the finals scheduled for Sunday, April 6.
+The 2015 National Finals is April 10-12 in Indianapolis, at the Wyndham Indianapolis West Hotel, 2544 Executive Dr. Indianapolis, IN 46241.
+Quarterfinal and semifinal contests are scheduled for Saturday, April 11, with the finals scheduled for Sunday, April 12.

 SUPERVISION OF CONTEST:

-The Americanism Chairman in charge of each Contest shall have full control and supervision of each Contest and his decisions shall be final.
-The Department Oratorical Chairman will direct the Department Contest.
+The Oratorical Chairman in charge of each Contest shall have full control and supervision of each Contest and his/her decisions shall be final.
+The Department Oratorical Chair will direct the Department Contest.
 Official judging cards, tabulation forms, and timekeeper forms can be found in the Post Oratorical Chairman’s Guide.
 Extra forms can be furnished upon request.

 1. The American Legion Post may present a scholarship or such awards to the winner of the High School Contest as it chooses so long as such awards has NO cash value.
 The scholarship must be paid to the college or university of the student’s choice in the student’s name to be credited in the student’ name once proof of enrollment has been received.
 A deadline for the payment should be established by the awarding organization.